-Also at risk were any workers that were in facilities that used the insulation.
-At particular risk were the workers who installed, maintained, or repaired the insulation or the materials that were insulated by Metalclad products.
+At particular risk were those who installed, maintained, or repaired the insulation or the materials insulated by Metalclad products.
+Also at risk were any workers in facilities that used the insulation.
 Workers in power plants, oil refineries, factories, construction sites, and many other settings could have been impacted by Metalclad insulation.

-One of the groups at the biggest risk of exposure is U.S. Navy veterans who worked on vessels that used asbestos insulation.
-Navy ships used asbestos heavily because it could protect against fire, a dangerous occurrence on ships, and because it was lightweight.
+U.S. Navy veterans who worked on vessels that used asbestos insulation have a high risk.
+Navy ships used asbestos heavily to protect against fire, which is so dangerous on ships, and because it was lightweight.
 Many veterans are now struggling with asbestos illnesses because of Metalclad and other asbestos product suppliers.

-Initially the case ruled in favor of Metalclad, but later information turned up evidence that the company did have insulation in the plant and that repair work on it crated asbestos dust that likely contributed to the worker’s illness.
-His family is now hoping to get justice and compensation.
-In another case the plaintiff lost against Metalclad.
+- In another case, the plaintiff lost against Metalclad.
 He worked as a civilian on and around Navy submarines and handled Unibestos.
 He developed mesothelioma, but a court decided in favor of Metalclad.

 - Another case involved a man who developed asbestosis after working at the Vallejo shipyard in California.
 He unloaded asbestos insulation.
 His lawsuit against other contractors was successful, but Metalclad received immunity.
 The First District Court of Appeal decided Metalclad was immune as a government contractor.